 With the southern part of Mesopotamia under control, Hammurabi turned north and west.
-The Amorite Kingdom of Mari in Syria had long been an ally of Amorite Babylon, and Hammurabi continued friendly relations with the king Zimri-Lim (reigned 1755-1761 BCE).
+The Amorite Kingdom of Mari in Syria had long been an ally of Amorite Babylon, and Hammurabi continued friendly relations with the king Zimri-Lim (r.
+1775-1761 BCE).
 Zimri-Lim had led successful military campaigns through the north of Mesopotamia and, owing to the wealth generated from these victories, Mari had grown to be the envy of other cities with one of the largest and most opulent palaces in the region.

 Scholars have long debated why Hammurabi would break his alliance with Zimri-Lim but the reason seems fairly clear: Mari was an important, luxurious, and prosperous trade center on the Euphrates River and possessed great riches and, of course, water rights.
 Holding the city directly, instead of having to negotiate for resources, would be preferable to any ruler and certainly was so to Hammurabi.
 He struck swiftly at Mari in 1761 BCE and, for some reason, destroyed it instead of simply conquering it.